Do Eggs Cause Constipation? Facts and Myths.

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

 Eggs are low in fiber.
 However, eating eggs in moderation is constipation.
 You don’t have to cut eggs if you have constipation.
-Just mix eggs with foods rich in fibers.
-However, eating too many eggs together with a low-fiber diet can aggravate constipation.
+Just mix eggs with foods rich in fiber.
+However, eating too many eggs with a low-fiber diet can aggravate constipation.

 1- Fact: Eggs are very low in fiber.